wp-staging/wp-staging/readme.txt

 * Fix: Do not exclude db.php if it is not located in the wp-content folder
 * New: Add Filter to exclude certain tables from search & replace operation
 * New: Show PHP user in system info
+* New: Check if there is already one process running before executing the cloning process
+* New: Support up to WordPress 5.1